 The Board has interpreted Massachusetts General Law as requiring net investment return of donor restricted net assets to be retained as net assets with donor restrictions classification until appropriated by the Board and expended.
 Massachusetts General Law allows the Board to appropriate for expenditure or accumulate so much of an endowment fund as is prudent for the uses, benefits, purposes and duration for which the endowment fund is established.
 This includes underwater endowments.
-In making a determination whether to appropriate or accumulate, the Organization shall act in good faith, with the care that an ordinary person in a like position would exercise under similar circumstances and shall consider the following factors: the duration and preservation of the endowment fund; the purposes of the Organization and the endowment fund; general economic conditions; the possible effect of inflation or deflation; the expected total return from income and the appreciation of investments; other resources of the Organization and the investment policy of the Organization.
+In making a determination whether to appropriate or accumulate, the Organization shall act in good faith, with the care that an ordinary person in a like position would exercise under similar circumstances and shall consider the following factors: the duration and preservation of the endowment fund; the purposes of the Organization and the endowment fund; general economic conditions; the possible effect of inflation or deflation; the expected total return from income and the appreciation of investments; other resources of the Organization; and the investment policy of the Organization.

 The Organization has adopted a policy for endowment investments of appropriating for distribution each year of up to 4.5% of the average market value of the investments, based on the prior 20 rolling quarters ending September each year.
+During the year ended December 31, 2024, and anticipated through 2025, the Organization voted to temporarily increase the appropriations for distribution to 5.5%.
 The Organization has adopted investment and spending policies for invested funds that attempt to provide a predictable stream of funding for operations while seeking to maintain the assets.
-The current investment policy was implemented as of March 2022, and as such the Organization has not yet attained a full 20 quarters of rolling information.
+The current investment policy was implemented as of March 2022 and amended in March 2024, and as such the Organization has not yet attained a full 20 quarters of rolling information.
 Until the point in time where the Organization reaches a full 20 quarters of rolling data, the appropriation of investment income will be calculated by using the data from the first four quarters, and subsequent quarters.